maksimkasenkan/maksimkasenkan/README.md

 - 👀 I’m interested in lolita news
 - 🌱 I’m currently learning indian culture
 - 💞️ I’m looking to collaborate on xex
-- 📫 OOga booga not not
+- 📫 OOga booga not not bear
 - today is... tuesday data
 - main day
 - only tsss tea